 The Trueblood Law Firm, headquartered in Los Angeles, California, are consumer attorneys who specialize in car repossessions, reinstatement after auto repossession, and violent repossessions.
 Over the last 15 years, Mr. Trueblood has been a leader in bringing a series of class actions against lenders in Los Angeles, and throughout California, which successfully challenged the post-repossession notices of virtually every bank in California, and have resulted in hundreds of millions in debt waivers and restitution payments to consumers.
 An overview of California repossession law is presented below.
-Please call or email us for a free consultation if you find a violation of California repossession law in your case.

 What kind of written notices should I have received?